PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day2.md

 ## 3) DataLab preparation (Week 2, DataLab 1)

 - [ ] Search the Internet, and find out what the Loebner Prize is all about.
-Open your [**YourName_blockA_DataLabPreparation**] markdown file, and list at least three facts.
+Open your [**YourName_BlockA_DataLabPreparation**] markdown file, and list at least three facts.
 Elaborate on your findings.
 Commit the changes, and push the markdown file to your personal BUas repository, which is listed [here](ADD LINK).

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Note: When you are finished with the independent study material, and still have some time left, try to apply your newly gained knowledge to the Creative Brief.